AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Get Header for Hybrid Client Secret`

-Validate that a Secret with given Id exists in the Client.
+Validate that a secret with given Id exists in the client.
             This endpoint is identical to the GET one but it does not return any objects in the body.